vgorloff/mc-blog/blog-posts/swift-on-android-building-toolchain/index.md

 Ideally we need to achieve automated builds for Swift toolchain for Android on official [Swift CI](https://swift.org/continuous-integration/) system.

-If you can help with patches, especially by implementing missed parts of `FileManager.swift` file for Android system, then go ahead fork Swift Git repository, implement changes and make pull request.
+If you can help with patches, then go ahead and fork Swift Git repository, implement changes and make pull request.

 Thank you!